arkrow/PyMusicLooper/README.md

                         (usage with export args [-e] or [-j] only).
   -r, --recursive       process directories and their contents recursively
                         (usage with [-b/--batch] only).
+  -n N_JOBS, --n-jobs N_JOBS
+                        number of parallel jobs to use for batch processing;
+                        specify -1 to use all cores (default: 1).
+WARNING: changing the value will also result in higher memory consumption.

+Parameter adjustment:
   -o OUTPUT_DIR, --output-dir OUTPUT_DIR
                         specify a different output directory.
   -m MIN_DURATION_MULTIPLIER, --min-duration-multiplier MIN_DURATION_MULTIPLIER